thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 The dependence on the displacement convergence tolerance with the Nelder-Mead simplex optimization method is shown in |convergence_tolerance_plot|.
-The tolerance is specified in terms of samples.
+The tolerance is specified in units of data samples.
 Surprisingly, the *SNRe* is relatively stable across a range of values.
 Results in the regularization case and on simulation data were similar and are omitted for brevity.
 A tolerance of 1e-5 samples appears to be sufficient to generate consistent results.